Esther4s/Forest_Mafia/replit.md

 # Recent Changes

 ## September 2025
-- **Added authorization system**: Bot now only responds in channels specifically set up via `/setup_channel`
+- **Simplified authorization system**: Bot now automatically authorizes chats when players use game commands
-- **Enhanced security**: Bot silently ignores commands in non-authorized channels
-- **Added `/remove_channel` command**: Administrators can remove channels from authorized list
+- **Auto-setup functionality**: No need to run `/setup_channel` before starting games - bot works immediately in any chat
+- **Enhanced user experience**: Players can use `/join` and other commands right away without admin setup
+- **Maintained security**: Admin commands `/setup_channel` and `/remove_channel` still available for advanced management
 - **Improved logging**: All authorization and permission events are logged for monitoring
-- **Channel management**: Authorized channels are tracked in memory and persist during bot session
+- **Smart channel management**: Authorized channels are tracked automatically and persist during bot session
+- **Fixed game logic**: Corrected premature game ending for 6-player games - now only ends in draw at final 1v1 confrontation
+- **Balanced gameplay**: Game continues properly with 4+ players instead of ending in automatic draw
+- **Topics support**: Added full support for Telegram Topics - bot can now work in specific topics within a chat
+- **Thread-specific authorization**: `/setup_channel` command now registers bot for specific topic only, not entire chat
+- **Enhanced privacy**: Bot ignores messages from other topics in the same chat, providing better isolation

 # System Architecture